 This blog post is based on a talk given by Brent Christensen, Director of Database Marketing at Overstock.com, during the Email Insider Summit 2017 in Deer Valley.

-Email is one of the best tools marketers have for reaching new customers and engaging with existing customers.
-In fact, it is estimated to be 40 times more successful at acquiring new customers than Facebook or Twitter campaigns.
+Email is one of the best tools marketers have for acquiring and engaging with existing customers.
+In fact, it is estimated to be 40 times more successful at acquisition than Facebook or Twitter campaigns.
 However, with an average of 121 daily emails cluttering the typical office worker’s inbox, catching the right person’s eye at the right time is more difficult than ever.
 So, how do modern marketing teams overcome this challenge?
 By building a contextual marketing engine capable of orchestrating and personalizing all emails (as well as all other brand communications) in real-time.
 Having such a capability enables you to reduce your reliance on one-way campaigns, and evolve toward a truly continuous interaction cycle that maximizes utility for customers.

 What’s different from CRM

 Forrester describes a contextual marketing engine as “a brand-specific platform that exploits customer context to deliver utility and guide the customer into the next best interaction.”
 By this definition, it spans a variety of tools and stages in the customer journey.